 First, you need to look at the conditions of the river(s) you’ll most likely be fishing on.

-Either way, it’s advisable that you look for a kayak that is versatile enough to handle all river conditions – and thankfully, there are 13 good examples for you in the review above.
+Either way, it’s advisable that you look for a river fishing kayak that is versatile enough to handle all river conditions – and thankfully, there are 11 good examples for you in the review above.

 Type of Kayak

-Much like rivers, kayaks come in several classes, and choosing the right one can be a bit of a headache to the uninitiated.
+Much like rivers, kayaks come in several classes, and choosing the best river fishing kayak can be a headache to the uninitiated.